What is an index fund?

 We introduced index funds to individual investors almost 45 years ago and have been the voice of indexing ever since.

-Our funds—like our company—are intentionally designed to make sure that when new economies of scale help us lower costs, those benefits are passed directly to you.
+Our funds—like our company—are intentionally designed to make sure that when new economies of scale help us lower costs, you benefit.

 Low minimums + low costs = a win-win for you